 Following his retirement, Aldrin remained active in promoting space.
 He created a nonprofit organization named ShareSpace which supports space education, has written several books, and even released a CD with Snoop Dogg and other rappers in order to promote space.
 He has been very vocal regarding his belief that NASA should be moving ahead with a manned mission to Mars.

 Since retiring from NASA, he has also had an impressive career in television and film, appearing on multiple episodes of hit TV shows, TV movies, documentaries, and as a contestant on Dancing with the Stars.
 He has also done extensive voice-over work for animated shows, movies, and the video game Mass Effect 3.

-Like Neil Armstrong, Buzz Aldrin has received numerous medals and awards including the Presidential Medal of Freedom, the Air Force Distinguished Service Medal, three Air Medals, the NASA Distinguished Service Medal, the NASA Exceptional Service Medal, two NASA Space Flight Medals, and the Harmon International Trophy.
-He has also been recognized and awarded numerous other times by various organizations.
+Like Neil Armstrong, Buzz Aldrin has received numerous medals and awards for his service – including the Presidential Medal of Freedom, the Air Force Distinguished Service Medal, three Air Medals, the NASA Distinguished Service Medal, the NASA Exceptional Service Medal, two NASA Space Flight Medals, and the Harmon International Trophy.
+He has also received honorary degrees from six colleges and universities.

 Universe Today has articles on Buzz Aldrin and Buzz Aldrin raps with Snoop Dogg.